What Are Dental Bridges?

 Losing natural teeth brings more than cosmetic concerns to the smiles of Plymouth and Kingston, MA patients.
 A bridge is a tooth replacement solution commonly used to restore oral health and appearance by filling in gaps left by missing teeth.
 As a series of dental crowns fused together, each end of the bridge (abutments) attaches to neighboring teeth or dental implants while the middle crown unit (pontic) fills the space of a missing tooth.
 The overall result is a seamless restoration that blends naturally and evenly with your smile.
-Established general dentist Dr. E. Morgan Scheiber customizes traditional and implant-retained bridges to help restore your health, function, and appearance.
+Our experienced general dentists customize traditional and implant-retained bridges to help restore your health, function, and appearance.
 If you have one or more missing teeth, please schedule a visit at Plymouth Dental Group to learn about your tooth replacement with a dental bridge.

 After your bridge is in place, you should notice an improvement in both function and appearance.
 Our caring team will teach you how to care for your restoration, including how to brush and floss underneath your tooth replacement.
 It is crucial to clean your bridge daily, as cavities can develop on the teeth supporting your dental bridge.
 Bridges can last for several years when they receive proper care.
-Dr. Scheiber will routinely asses the health and integrity of your bridge during your dental cleaning and exam visits at Plymouth Dental Group.
-If you bridge ever comes off or feels loose, it is best to avoid attempting to replace it yourself.
-Please contact our team right away to see if Dr. Scheiber can bond it back in place.
+Our dentists will routinely assess the health and integrity of your bridge during your dental cleaning and exam visits at Plymouth Dental Group.
+If your bridge ever comes off or feels loose, it is best to avoid attempting to replace it yourself.
+Please contact our team right away to see if it can be bonded back in place.

 Restorations like dental bridges may be covered in part by dental insurance.
 One of our team members will talk to your dental insurance company to review your plan before estimating and personal costs.
 Plymouth Dental Group offers several methods of payment, including medical financing, to help you get the care needed to regain a healthy, beautiful smile.